• Home

 York says importers are eating some of the cost, but the tariff burden is still being experienced through less hiring and lower wage increases.

 “It’s still Americans who are paying the burden, they’re just paying it through less income growth instead of through higher prices,” York said.
-She explained that businesses will likely change their choice to take on or pass on tariffs costs in the future, but the overall long-term effect will be lower after-tax income.
+She explained that businesses will likely change their choice to take on or pass on tariff costs in the future, but the overall long-term effect will be lower after-tax income.

 Big tax cuts will be felt unevenly

-The Trump administration has called the One Big, Beautiful Bill Act the “largest tax cut in American history,” but the effects will be felt more narrowly than promised, York said.
+The Trump administration has called the One Big Beautiful Bill Act the “largest tax cut in American history,” but the effects will be felt more narrowly than promised, York said.

 “The new tax cuts will give you relief if you make your income in a certain way, like through tips or overtime, or if you’re a senior, but if you just have regular W-2 income, your tax cut isn’t going to be that large,” she said.